ropensci/lightr/README.md

 As a fallback, you should always try `parse_generic()` which offers a flexible and general algorithm that manages to extract data from most files.

-If you can't find the best parse for your specific file or if you believe you are using an unsupported format, please
+If you can't find the best parse fror your specific file or if you believe you are using an unsupported format, please
 [open an issue](https://github.com/Bisaloo/lightr/issues) or send me an email.